Chapter 8:

 Part 3

-Just past midnight, Nicolaus awoke in his computer chair to the sound of his phone going off.
-It was a call from Danielle!
+Just past midnight, Nicolaus was abruptly awoken by a phone call from Danielle.
 “Yeah, what’s up?”
 A raspy and annoyed greeting.

 “I’m at the front door.
 Are you in?
 Alonso forgot something, and I don’t just want to walk in without telling you.”
-Still groggy, Nicolaus trudged to the front door.
-He opened it to find his sister looking frustrated.
+Still groggy, Nicolaus pushed up from his leather game chair and out of his computer desk.
+He opened the front door to find his frustrated sister.
 “Sorry, this is really important.
 I need this for Alonso, but that man is always worried about everyone else.
 I swear, if he gets his ass deported, I’m not even going to bother marrying him!”

 Dani pushed past Nicolaus on her way over to a closet filled with documents and photos.
 She rifled through boxes, searching for a form and pictures while her older brother just sat on his couch watching.
 “So…you do plan on getting married?”